Sabinu/IDA/README.md

-# IDA [Sublime Package]
+# IDA

-IDA is an Integrated Development for Archicad GDL(Geometric Description Language)
+IDA is a Sublime Package for Integrated Development for Archicad GDL (Geometric Description Language)